Chapter 11

 She scratched the edge of the bench with her finger nail.

-"I can't stay any longer at the moment.
-I'll come back soon.
+"I can't stay any longer at the moment, but I'll be back soon.
 You have to believe me.
-This isn't my last visit to you."
-Luke said softly holding her hands in his.
+This isn't my only visit to you," Luke said, holding her hands in his.

 Liane felt his fingers around hers.
 She nodded as an answer to his words, but couldn't say anything.
 No one had ever offered her friendship so clearly, she always had been on her own, alone without any friends.